Mohamed Megherbi

-Mohamed Megherbi (born May 6, 1984 in Oran) is an Algerian football player.
+Mohamed Megherbi (born May 6, 1984, in Oran) is an Algerian football player.
 He currently plays for RC Relizane in the Algerian Ligue Professionnelle 2.

 Club career

 On December 30, 2009, Megherbi signed a 2 1/2-year contract with MC Alger, joining them on a transfer from ASM Oran.
 MC Alger paid a transfer fee of 5 million Algerian dinars for his services.

-In June 2012, he returned to Oran and signed to MC Oran for two years.
+In June 2012, he returned to Oran and signed with MC Oran for two years.